dkhusted/Wally/README.md

 Response time from low power to finishing image classification: <20 sec

 ## Setup
+First i use Wally_CSV_prepper.ipynb to prepare the MNIST CSV file, this includes converting the data to the correct format and reorganizing the data.
+Afterwards it is uploaded to the Edge Impulse Ingestion Service, which requires the API and HMAC key from your own project on Edge Impulse.
+So change these in the notebook.
+Then i train a DNN(Deep Neural Network) on the dataset, launch it on the test set, fine tune the settings and finally convert it into a Arduino Library which then gets send to MCU compatible with the library(in my case i used an Particle Argon)
+Next i connect an OV7675 camera to the MCU and use an Arduino library to run it.
+Then using the DNN i trained, i will be able to registere handsigns, which will be making webhooks to specified webservices, fx the handsign for "w" could pull the local weather forecast.

 ## Usage
 How does one go about using it?